greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-planning.html.md

 -   Append-optimized tables that are defined to use data compression expand at a significantly slower rate than uncompressed append-optimized tables, potentially up to 80% slower.
 -   Systems with data compression such as ZFS/LZJB take longer to redistribute.

-**Important:** If your system hosts use data compression, use identical compression settings on the new hosts to avoid disk space shortage.
+> **Important** If your system hosts use data compression, use identical compression settings on the new hosts to avoid disk space shortage.

 ### <a id="topic16"></a>Redistributing Partitioned Tables